 Kenny wasn't wearing a body camera.
 Dashcam video released Tuesday by the Wisconsin Department of Justice showed the outside of the home in which Robinson was killed.
 Shots are heard as Kenny steps backward out of the house onto a small porch, continuing to fire.
 Robinson isn't visible.
 After firing the shots, Kenny said, "Stop right there.
 Don't move."
 The feet of someone on the ground are visible in the doorway.
 Other officers arrive, and someone mentions an ambulance.

 The shooting has prompted a number of street protests in Madison over the last two months.
 The Young, Gifted and Black Coalition has led the demonstrations, calling for Kenny to be fired and charged with homicide.
 The protests have been peaceful, marked by marching in the streets with banners that read "Black Lives Matter" and chants of "What do we want?
 Justice!
 When do we want it?
 Now!"
 High school students have skipped school to join in.
 Police arrested a number of protesters last month after they blocked a Madison thoroughfare for eight hours.

 Ozanne is biracial and identifies as black, but Young Gifted and Black leaders have said they don't expect him to charge Kenny because, according to the group, Ozanne is part of a corrupt criminal justice system that targets black men.
 The group's spokeswoman, Brandi Grayson, has warned city leaders that Madison will "erupt" when all the facts emerge, raising fears that the city could face riots similar to what Ferguson, Missouri, and Baltimore went through in the wake of police killing black men in those cities over the last year.

-Young, Gifted and Black plans to rally at the apartment house following Ozanne's decision.
-The group's leaders say they expect the gathering will be peaceful.
+Young, Gifted and Black plans to rally at the apartment house on Wednesday morning after giving Irwin a day to evaluate Ozanne's decision.